 - Free of legal impediments such as being previously married to someone else (unless annulled, divorced, or widowed)

-These legal requirements mean that people under the age of 18 can’t get married even with their parents’ consent.
-Also, same-sex marriage is not yet legalized in the Philippines.
+These legal requirements mean that people under the age of 18 can't get married even with their parents' consent.
+Also, same-sex marriage is not yet legal in the Philippines.

 How to Get Married in the Philippines in 8 Steps

-After making sure you’re permitted by law to marry in the Philippines, the next crucial thing to do is to comply with the legal requirements for marriage, specifically a marriage license and a marriage certificate (sometimes called the marriage contract).
+After making sure you're permitted by law to get married, the next crucial thing to do is to comply with the legal requirements for marriage.
+These wedding requirements in the Philippines include a marriage license and a marriage certificate (sometimes called the marriage contract).